 As kids, we hadn’t yet learned to view being gay as abnormal.

-And we spent much of our teens (and beyond – hence this post) being asked if we were gay so after a time, I began to spend far too much time thinking about it.
+And we spent much of our teens (and beyond—hence this article) being asked if we were gay so after a time, I began to spend far too much time thinking about it.